Patch

 patch = dc.get_example_patch().set_units("m/s")

-# multiplying patches by a quantity with units updates the data_units attribute.
+# Multiplying patches by a quantity with units updates the data_units.

 new = patch * 10 * m/s